kgrewee/roobie/docs/themes/intro.md

 ```

 ## Example theme
-Example of a Roobie theme.
+Example of the Roobie light theme.
+You can edit these variables and make it your own.
+You can also create custom themes.
 ```css
 [theme="light"] {
     /*Base*/